Protein S (Blood)

 called deep vein thrombosis (DVT).
 DVT causes dangerous blood clots to form in your

 arms or legs.
-These blood clots may travel all over the body and settle in your lungs.
+These blood clots may travel throughout the body and settle in your

+lungs.
 A blood clot in the lungs (pulmonary embolism, or PE), can be life-threatening.
-Healthcare

 DVT and PE.
 They use the term VTE because the 2 conditions are very closely related